 What is a cold email?

-You’ve got to start somewhere right?
-Even though they are widely discouraged in the marketing industry, they are email messages that are sent out without any previous relationship or conversation with media outlets.
-It can be harder than most communication because, as mentioned before, you don’t have a relationship yet and you lack non-verbal feedback, so you can’t modify your approach.
+Cold emails are email messages that are sent out without any previous relationship or conversation with media outlets.
+It can be harder than most communication because you don’t have a relationship yet.
+Moreover, since you don’t have non-verbal feedback, you can’t modify your approach.

 - Focuses on the needs and wants of its audience